caterinatosarelli/QCSE-data-analysis/README.md

 <img src="https://latex.codecogs.com/svg.image?F&space;=&space;-&space;\frac{\left&space;(&space;V&space;-&space;Vbi&space;\right&space;)}{d}" title="F = - \frac{\left ( V - Vbi \right )}{d}" />

+Vbi being the built-in voltage of the junction and d the thickness of the intrinsic region.

 The code is meant to receive two datasets:

 1. The intensity map recorded while varying the voltage: each column is correspond to a PL spectrum taken at a certain voltage value.